geotrip/AtollIslandsInGEE/README.md

 The final step is to generate useful area values from the computed classifications.
 This requires that the pixels which make up the classification be converted to area - GEE provides *ee.Image.pixelArea()* for this purpose.

 In a new script, establish the ROI and center the map view on it.
 You may wish to filter ROI: doing that here will be reflected in the results produced later on, including the graph.
-This can be useful in understanding the behaviour of induvildual atolls/polygons.
+This can be useful in understanding the behaviour of individual atolls/polygons.

 ```Javascript
 // Filter to a particular atoll